gssariev/overr-syncerr/README.md

 1. In Overserr, navigate to the media that has unsynced subtitles
 2. Report a subtitle issue
-3. Mention the langauge of the subtitles (using the specific pre-mapped keywords), if the media is 4K and if the subtitles are HI or not.
+3. Mention the langauge of the subtitles (using the specific pre-mapped keywords), if the media is 4K and if the subtitles are HI or not, and if the media needs to be synced (using the specific pre-mapped sync keywords)
-4. Wait for the subtitles to be synced
+4. Bazarr will start syncing the subtitles to the first audio track

-As long as the issue message contains keywords that have been mapped to match the desired language, the contents of the message can be anything (see preview examples).
+5. Upon completion, Overseerr will reply to the created subtitle issue and mark it as resolved

 ## Preview